openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 type, and its fractional part is different from '0', then errors occur as
 follows:

-- a runtime error, if the situation is identified during program execution; and
+- A runtime error, if the situation is identified during program execution; and
-- a :index:`compile-time error`, if the situation is detected during compilation.
+- A :index:`compile-time error`, if the situation is detected during compilation.

+If ``arrayElement`` is provided, then the type of the ``expression`` can be as follows:

+- Type of array element denoted by ``typeReference``, or
+- Lambda function with the return type equal to the type of array element denoted by ``typeReference`` and the parameters of type ``int``, and the number of parameters equal to the number of array dimensions.

+Otherwise, a :index:`compile-time error` occurs.

 .. code-block:: typescript
    :linenos: